tochman/the_blue_print/chapters/10-the-journey-continues.md

 Welcome to the React community.
 Your journey is just beginning, and we can't wait to see where it takes you.
 :::

-## React's Broader Impact: Beyond Component Libraries
+## React's broader impact: Beyond component libraries

 Throughout this book, we've focused on React as a tool for building user interfaces.
 But React's influence extends far beyond its original scope.
 It has fundamentally changed how we think about web development, influenced the entire JavaScript ecosystem, and spawned new paradigms that are now industry standards.

 Understanding this broader impact is crucial for any React developer who wants to stay current and make informed decisions about technology adoption and career development.

-### How React Changed Web Development Philosophy {.unnumbered .unlisted}
+### How React changed web development philosophy {.unnumbered .unlisted}

 React didn't just introduce JSX and components — it introduced a new way of thinking about user interfaces that has influenced virtually every modern framework: